Crombie (clothing): History

-Crombie was founded by John Crombie and his son James in Aberdeen, Scotland, in 1805, making it one of Scotland’s oldest brands.
+Crombie was founded by John Crombie and his son James in Aberdeen, Scotland, in 1805, making it one of Britain's oldest brands.
 Crombie has manufactured from several different mills in Scotland and England for over two centuries, initially at Cothal Mills in Aberdeen, and most famously from 1859 at Grandholm Mill also in Aberdeen.
 Crombie began as a producer of luxury cloth, which it sold to cloth merchants and direct to London tailors.
 By the 1850s, Crombie had won quality awards from Queen Victoria and Napoleon III at the Great Exhibition in London and the Exposition Universelle in Paris respectively.
-Later, Crombie expanded from simply manufacturing the fabric for other producers, to creating coats under its own name.
+Crombie expanded from weaving the cloth to creating its own coats.
 A key factor in Crombie's expansion, from the 1860s onwards, was the receipt of military contracts.
 Crombie supplied officers' uniforms to the British Army and Royal Air Force in the First and Second World Wars.
-After the Second World War, Crombie became part of Illingworth Morris; at that time Britain's largest woollen textile company, of which actress Pamela Mason was the majority shareholder.
+After the Second World War, Crombie became part of Illingworth Morris; at that time Britain's largest woollen textile company, of which actress Pamela Mason, wife of Hollywood actor James Mason, was the majority shareholder.

 In 1883 the company registered its incorporated status as a company limited by shares under the Companies Acts 1862 to 1880, in Scotland on 20 November.
 The founding Crombie family sold their interest in the company in 1928, to another British textile family, the Salts (famous as the founders of Saltaire in West Yorkshire).
-Crombie had a wide-ranging export market into Japan and the United States. with Japanese sales said to have climaxed to £50,000 per year in the 1920s – which equates to approximately £2.35M in today’s market.
+Crombie had a wide-ranging export market into Japan and the United States. with Japanese sales said to have climaxed to £50,000 per year in the 1920s – which equates to approximately £2.35M in today's market.
 By the 1930s Crombie coats had commenced advertisements for both male and female genders in Canadian, Australian and US newspapers.
 The Crombie trademark was registered on 7 September 1949.
 Initially the design type was said to hold shields containing figurative elements or inscriptions.
 The trademark was later adapted with the addition of various leaves and thistles in 2011.

-Beginning in the early 1960s, Crombie coats were fashionable among mods, who saw them as a stylish item of clothing that enhanced their clean-cut image.
+Beginning in the late 1950s, Crombie coats were fashionable among modernists, who saw them as a stylish item of clothing that enhanced their clean-cut image.
 It was an alternative to the popular fishtail parka or trenchcoat.
-As the 1960s wore on, and into the early 1970s, Crombie-style coats were popular within the skinhead and suedehead subcultures.
+As the 1960s wore on, and into the early 1970s, Crombie-style coats were popular within Britain's vibrant youth culture, particularly the suedehead subculture.

 In the 1980s the company was purchased and became privately owned.

 Crombie has long appealed to international statesmen and royalty.
-Crombie lists King George VI, Winston Churchill, Cary Grant, Dwight D Eisenhower and John F Kennedy among its historic customers.
+Crombie lists King George VI, Winston Churchill, Cary Grant, Dwight D Eisenhower and John F. Kennedy among its historic customers.
 Alongside this list of patrons, actor Jack Nicholson wore several styles of Crombie coat in his role as The Joker in the 1989 film, Batman.
+In the recent film Damaged, Vincent Cassel wears a Crombie coat with Crombie coats also featured in several other new upcoming movie releases.